-- 5.12 Table 5.2 considers how the market signals observed in Craven compare with similar districts and with regional and national trends. - 5.13 Compared with comparator district, regional and national data over the more recent 2010-15 period, lower quartile house price change in Craven has been slightly higher than that in the region, but lower than England as a whole.
-The districts have varied, with change in Craven being similar to that in Pendle.
-In terms of median house prices, Craven has seen a very slight rise, while the majority of other comparator districts, the region and England saw considerably higher median price increase.
-Lower quartile rental price increase has been higher than all of the comparator districts except South Lakeland; it has also been higher than the region and England.
-By comparison, median rental prices have been relatively static, reflecting the regional trend but not reflecting the 23.3% national increase. - 5.14 The House Price Ratio (HPR), comparing median house price to median earnings, is very similar in Craven (7.7) to that of England as a whole (7.5), slightly higher than the region (5.6).
-Comparator districts range from a HPR of 3.6 in Pendle to 9.0 in Harrogate.
-The Rental Affordability Ratio (RAR) of 33.6% in Craven is higher than the region (27.9%) but lower than England (39.6%).
-Property sales have increased by 38.8%, which is fairly similar to comparator districts, the region and England. - 5.15 In terms of quantitative indicators, a 3.0% increase in total dwelling stock 2010-15 compares well with the national trend, and although lower than the region it is higher than most comparator districts.
-Total vacancy rates and long-term vacancy rates have increased, both at a greater rate than has typically been seen elsewhere.
-An overcrowding rate in Craven on 1.7% compares well with England (4.6%), and is also lower than the region (3.6%) and most of the comparator districts (only Ribble Valley and South Lakeland have lower rates).
-The number of households on the housing register per 1,000 occupied housing is 21 in Craven, which is low compared with comparator districts, the region and England as a whole.
+- 5.12 Table 5.2 considers how the market signals observed in Craven compare with similar districts and with regional and national trends. - 5.13 Compared with comparator district, regional and national data over the more recent 2010-16 period, lower quartile house price change in Craven has been slightly higher than that in the region, but lower than England as a whole.
+In terms of median house prices, Craven has seen an increase but at a lower rate to the region.
+Lower quartile rental price increase has been higher than all of the comparator districts; it has also been higher than the region and England.
+By comparison, median rental prices have only increased slightly, suggesting pressure at the lower end of the market in particular. - 5.14 The House Price Ratio (HPR), comparing median house price to median earnings (using resident-based earnings), is 8.3 which is higher than the regional and England figure.
+It is also higher than most comparator areas except Harrogate.
+Comparator districts range from a HPR of 4.0 in Pendle to 8.8 in Harrogate.
+The Rental Affordability Ratio (RAR) of 36.3% in Craven which is higher than the regional figure (27.6%) but lower than England (38.5%). - In terms of quantitative indicators, a 3.7% increase in total dwelling stock 201016 compares well with the national trend and higher compared with most comparator districts.
+Total vacancy rates and long-term vacancy rates have increased which contrasts with falls in several comparator areas, regionally and nationally.
+The overcrowding rate in Craven is 1.7% which compares well with England (4.6%), and is also lower than the region (3.7%) and most of the comparator districts (only Ribble Valley and South Lakeland have lower rates).
+The number of households on the housing register per 1,000 occupied dwellings is 21 in Craven, which is low compared with most comparator districts, the region and England as a whole (however this may be due to the administration of data rather than an expression of housing need).